mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
 ​To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made for the template to run smoothly.
+All of them deal with the preparations in both systems, that must be made for the template to run smoothly.
 **Failing to do so could lead to unexpected behavior of the template.**

 Before using this template, you may want to check out this [Documentation Page](https://docs.mulesoft.com/connectors/sap/sap-s4hana-cloud-connector), that will teach you how to work